Yulv-git/Correlation-and-Agreement-Analysis/README.md

 ![Measurement_Bland-Altman_Agreement](./Python/Measurement_Bland-Altman_Agreement.png)

-Assuming that the difference between Measurement_predict and Measurement_GT conforms to a normal distribution, the difference between the two measurement methods is distributed within a confidence interval of 0.001±0.047 (mm) with 95% confidence.
+Assuming that the difference between Measurement_predict and Measurement_GT conforms to a normal distribution, the difference between the two measurement methods is distributed within a confidence interval of 0.00145 ± 0.04668 (mm) with 95% confidence.
 That is, it can be considered that the two measurement methods, Measurement_predict and Measurement_GT, have good Agreement.

+---

+<font size=4><b><big> Contributing </b></big></font>

+If you find any errors, or have any suggestions, please feel free to please feel free to pull requests.